 The Ministry for Primary Industries (MPI) is about to start a review of New Zealand’s fisheries management system to ensure it is still achieving its purpose and is maintaining fisheris for current and future generations.

-Nathan Guy, the Ministry for Primary Industries (MPI), announced a review of the quota management system in a speech to the Seafood New Zealand 2015 conference.
+Speech to the Seafood New Zealand 2015 conference.
+Nathan Guy, the Ministry for Primary Industries (MPI), announces a review of the quota management and fisheries system.
 Officials are now “scoping options for an operational review.
 The long term aim is to deliver greater net value to all sectors – commercial, recreational and customary, while enhancing the sustainability of our fisheries”.
 Nathan Guy.
 19 August 2015.